ilchen/cryptopals/README.md

 restricts the length of its packets to 16 KB.
 Using this attack it will only let assuredly forge 9 bits.
 Trial and error to recover more bits will not work as TLS will terminate the session after receiving the first wrongly forged ciphertext.

 Can this attack be extended over multiple TLS paclets?
-That is, can one forge a new set of short ciphertexts up to 2<sup>10<blocks>
-long, i.e. seeing many?
+That is, can one forge a new set of short ciphertexts up to 2<sup>10</sup> blocks long, i.e. seeing many?
 ```
 t1 = s1 + c1_1*h + c1_2*h^2 + c1_3*h^3 + ... + c1_10*h^10